Jack London Senior Housing

 Outcomes of the HIA included: 1) a decision to install a central ventilation system with air filters inside housing units and common spaces; and 2) modification of the building design to orient the main entryway through a noise-buffered courtyard facing the existing community.

-“The way that they designed this building, it’s for your health.
+One resident said: “The way that they designed this building, it’s for your health.
 We can open up the air purifiers to get fresh air.
 I’m even on the side facing the freeway but the building is sound-proof, so you can barely hear the traffic.
 It’s so peaceful.
 Before I lived here, I had to have shots for asthma and go to the hospital for oxygen to get my breathing down to the right level.
 Since I’ve lived here, I haven’t had to do that once.
 I love it.”
 (Source: Human Impact Partners Fall 2012 newsletter)